South Korea 4 Day Itinerary (Seoul and the DMZ)

 DMZ

-Above ground are more photo ops, which we rush round to reach the bus before the predetermined rendezvous time.
+Above ground are more photo ops, which we rush round in order to reach the bus before the predetermined rendezvous time.

 DMZ